TL;DR:

 TNR = TN / CN

-True negative rate, Specificity
+True negative rate, Specificity, confidence level (1-$\alpha$)

 The table is adapted from wiki with a more consistent naming and styling convention applied.
 For example,